onepub-dev/nginx-le/cli/README.md

 If you need complete control over nginx then you can also replace the `nginx-conf` file.

-If you modify the `nginx.conf` it must meet a small number of requirements.
+If you modify the `nginx.conf` it must include the following lines:

 * daemon off;
 * user nginx;